 As the night passes, we went back to the bus station and waited on the queue back to Ruifang Station.
 The line is pretty long that it took us around 20 minutes before we got to ride.
 My friends and I chatted about our experience in the area.
 Sorry again as I forgot the bus number for your reference but this was the same bus station we alighted when we arrived.

 Waiting in line for our turn.
 The line is pretty long.
 This was actually longer before I took this photo.

 After a 20 minute trip, we’re back at Ruifang Station!
 Lots of people alighting as well.

 The lights look cool and there’s a teddy bear exhibit on the side.

 Upon arriving, we bought immediately our TRA tickets.
-Same thing as before we have no idea which train line to take so I just told the guy on the counter “Taipei” and he gave me the ticket pointing out the schedule and platform.
-Yes, this was a chance ticket so no guarantee for seats.
+Same thing as before, we have no idea which train line to take so I just told the guy on the counter “Taipei” and he gave me the ticket pointing out the schedule and platform.
+Our train arrives in 20 minutes.
+Yes, this is a chance ticket so no guarantee for seats.

 The ticket back to Taipei